syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 # Preview subreport

-Report Viewer has support to displays another report inside the body of a main report.
-The following guides you to customize the subreport properties such as data source, report path, and parameters.
+You can display another report inside the body of a main report using the Report Viewer.
+The following steps helps you to customize the subreport properties such as data source, report path, and parameters.

-1.Add the sub report and main reports to your application, in this tutorial we are using the already created reports.
-Refer the [Create Report](/js/reportviewer/how-to/create-report) section to create a new report.
+1.Add the sub report and main reports to your application App_Data folder.
+In this tutorial, use the already created reports.
+Refer to the [Create Report](/js/reportviewer/how-to/create-report) section to create a new report.

-N> You can obtain Side_By_SideMainReport.rdl, Side_By_SideSubReport.rdl files from Syncfusion installed location (%userprofile%\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\Common\Data\ejReportTemplate) or you can download from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Subreports-1004880284).

-N> If the reports used from installed location it requires NorthwindIO_Reports.sdf database to run, so add it to your application.
+N> Download the Side_By_SideMainReport.rdl, Side_By_SideSubReport.rdl reports from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Subreports-1004880284).
+Also, you can add the report from Syncfusion installation location.
+For more information, see [Samples and demos](/js/reportviewer/samples-and-demos).
+The reports used from installed location, requires NorthwindIO_Reports.sdf database to run, so add it to your application.

-2.Set `reportPath` and `reportServiceUrl` properties of Report Viewer as in below code snippet.
+2.Set the `reportpath` and `reportServiceUrl` properties of the Report Viewer as in following code snippet..

 {% highlight javascript %}
         <script type="text/javascript">